-This report has been co-produced with a small group of parents with children on the SEN register.
-It sets out the provision that we make in school for children with special educational needs and disabilities (SEND).
+This report sets out the provision that we make in school for children with special educational needs and disabilities (SEND).
 It is updated annually.

 Sheen Mount Primary school is a large inclusive mainstream school.
 We believe that all children and young people are entitled to an education that enables them to make progress so that they: